-We will return to Phoenix and the Sleep Inn the last day between 4 and 5pm.
+We will return to Phoenix between 4 and 5 PM on the last day.

-After a hearty breakfast we'll break camp and shuttle north to the start of the BCT.
-Our start is just off highway 69 near the town of Mayer in the Prescott National Forest affords us some great views of what to expect as we head toward the Bradshaw Mountains.
-With a net downhill today, we'll ride south through varying desert terrain in between the tiny towns of Cleator and Cordes and onto out eventual camp among the towering Saguaro cactus near Bumblebee.
-The trail is so well constructed that no matter what type of mountain bike your riding, you're going to love it.
-25 total miles
+After a hearty breakfast we’ll break camp and shuttle north to the start of the Black Canyon Trail.
+Our start is just off Highway 69 near the town of Mayer in the Prescott National Forest and affords us some great views of what to expect as we head toward the Bradshaw Mountains.
+With a net downhill today, we’ll ride south through varying desert terrain inbetween the tiny towns of Cleator and Cordes and onto camp among the towering Saguaro cactus near Bumblebee.
+The trail is so well constructed that no matter what type of mountain bike you’re riding, you’re going to love it.
+TOTAL MILEAGE: 25 miles

-As we head "on down the trail" the major geographic features include the deeply incised canyons of the Agua Fria River and the foothills of the Bradshaw Mountains to the West.
-On today's ride, passes and ridgelines will offer views east to Black Canyon City.
+As we head “on down the trail” the major geographic features include the deeply incised canyons of the Agua Fria River and the foothills of the Bradshaw Mountains.
+On today’s ride, passes and ridgelines will offer views east to Black Canyon City.
 Complementing this are the rugged landscapes and many flat topped mesas of Black Canyon.
 The trail itself continues to be as flowy and fun as yesterday, but with a few more technical challenges thrown in, not to mention a potentially exciting river crossing!
-22 total miles
+TOTAL MILEAGE: 22 miles

 This tour contains some difficult riding on technical singletrack trails and a small amount of jeep roads.
 We will be without vehicle support during many sections of the ride.
 Itineraries are subject to change due to weather, road conditions, rider safety, and other factors which may affect the logistics of the adventures.

-PHYSICAL DIFFICULTY- Advanced - Steep climbs, longer days and technical sections make this ride a challenging one.
+PHYSICAL DIFFICULTY: Advanced.
+Short but steep climbs, longer days and technical sections make this ride a challenging one.

 ALTITUDE- 1,000 - 4,000 feet.